How To Get A Fiddle

 Whether you rent or buy, the most important thing is to have a decent quality instrument.
 Learning the fiddle is challenging.
 You don’t need the extra challenge of playing a poor quality instrument that sounds bad, has poor action and does not stay in tune.
 It may seem cheaper in the short run, but it’s more expensive in the long run.

 With a cheap fiddle, you will be more likely to get frustrated and quit.
-If you decide to buy a fiddle (instead of renting) then look to spend at least $350 on an instrument.
-It’s a good investment, not just financially, but for your peace of mind and well-being.
-Financially it makes sense, because if you stay with fiddling, you’ll waste less money on other less meaningful stuff.
+It’s a good investment for your peace of mind and well-being.
+It also makes financial sense, because if you stay with fiddling, you’ll waste less money on other less meaningful stuff.

 Should I buy a used violin?